Pre-Money and Post-Money Valuation Calculator

 Based on research by

 Larrabee, D.T.; Voss, J.A.
-Valuation Techniques: Discounted Cash Flow, Earnings Quality, Measures of Value Added, and Real Options (2012)
+Valuation Techniques: Discounted Cash Flow, Earnings Quality, Measures of Value Added, and Real Options; 2012

-Post and pre-money valuation calculator does simple math to free your mind up to do more important things when you are negotiating your startup's valuation.
-It does not answer the question "how much is my startup worth" in the general sense (based on how much revenue, traction, margins or whether it breaks even).
-Instead, it does multi-directional math, and, if you provide any two values from investment amount, investor's equity, pre-money or post money valuation, you will receive the remaining two values.
+Instead, it does multi-directional math, and if you provide any two values from the investment amount, investor's equity, pre-money valuation, or post-money valuation, you will receive the remaining two values.
 Let's take a typical scenario: a startup accelerator invests $25,000 for a 5% stake in the company.
 The calculator will tell you that this startup's valuation was $475k pre-money and is $500k post-money.

 Interested in various methods of company valuation?
 Check out the discounted cash flow calculator!